Dual Diagnosis Treatment Burlington, IA

 Preferred Family Healthcare Inc Kahoka Site - 44.3 miles from Burlington, IA

-Preferred Family Healthcare Inc Kahoka Site is a dual diagnosis treatment center in Kahoka, Missouri that offers treatment for mental health and substance abuse disorders that include phobias as well as binge eating.
+Preferred Family Healthcare Inc Kahoka Site is a dual diagnosis treatment center in Kahoka, Missouri that provides treatment services for substance use and mental health disorders that include major depressive disorder as well as schizoid personality disorder.

 Address: 137 West Cedar Street, Kahoka, MO 63445 in Clark County